Sharing on Eagle Using Globus

 To share data with collaborators (that either have a Globus account or an ALCF account), click on 'Endpoints', select your newly created Guest Collection (as described in the section above), and go to the 'Permissions' tab.
 Click on 'Add Permissions - Share With':

-You can share with other Globus users or Globus Groups (for more information on Groups, see section 7).
+You can share with other Globus users or Globus Groups (for more information on Groups, scroll down to Groups).
 You can give the collaborators read, write or read+write permissions.
 Once the options have been selected, click 'Add Permission'.

 PI can also choose to share their data with 'Public' with anonymous read access (and anonymous write disabled).
 This allows anyone that has access to the data read and/or download it without authorizing the request.